 Universal precautions are a set of strategies developed to prevent of transmission of blood borne pathogens.
-The focus of universal precautions is on blood and selected body fluids such as cerebrospinal fluid, pleural fluid, and aminotic fluid.
-Body secretions such as urine, vomitus, feces, or sputum are not controlled under universal precautions, and are instead usually covered under a set of guidelines called body substance isolation.
+The focus of universal precautions is on blood and selected body fluids such as cerebrospinal fluid, pleural fluid, and amniotic fluid.
+Body secretions such as urine, vomit, feces, or sputum are not controlled under universal precautions, and are instead usually covered under a set of guidelines called body substance isolation.

 Routine practices are a combination of universal precautions and body substance isolation.
 Routine practices have a much bigger scope and aim to protect against the transmission of all microorganisms through contact with all body fluids, excretions, mucous membranes, non-intact skin and soiled items in addition to precautions for blood.

 Standard precautions is a term widely adopted in the United States and convey the same set of principles as routine practices.

 There are 5 major components to routine practices.
 They are risk assessment, hand hygiene, environmental, administrative controls, and personal protective equipment.

 Before any task is performed, conduct a risk assessment to evaluate the risk of disease transmission.
 The risk assessment should take into account the following:

 - Time it takes to complete the task.

 - Type of body fluids that the worker may come into contact with.

 - Presence of microorganisms in the bodily fluids.

 - Route of potential exposure to these microorganisms.